-- 1. Within the constraints of daily shifts, ponds will be monitored as close as possible to local sunrise and sunset times (Table 5.3). - 2.
-Total survey time (Table 5.4) indicate that all operators should be able to complete surveys within approximately 3 hrs of sunrise and/or sunset. - a.
-Companies with many ponds (Suncor and Syncrude) will require 2 or more monitoring teams operating independently to achieve this. - b.
-Mid-shift periods should be reserved for mortality searches (section 5.2) - 3.
-Surveys should be split evenly between morning and evening periods. - a.
-Operators that are able to complete all surveys in one period (morning or evening) are strongly encouraged to do so and to repeat surveys again in the other period.
-Twice daily surveys at dawn and dusk will provide more data for robust analysis to assess the relative risk of landing during each period.
-This complies with the twice daily pond monitoring already in place with some operators. - 4.
-Survey stations at large ponds should be split between morning and evening periods. - a.
-For example, ponds with 4 survey stations should survey half in the morning and half in the evening. - 5.
+- 1. Within the constraints of daily shifts, ponds will be monitored as close as possible to local sunrise times (Table 5.3). - 2.
+Total survey time (Table 5.4) indicate that all operators should be able to complete surveys within a 6 hours of sunrise.
+Several operational and logistical factors will influence the duration of time needed to complete observation protocols.
+Whenever possible, delays owing to operational factors (e.g., securing a permit) should be anticipated and overcome with alternative arrangements (e.g., a pass).
+Delays caused by necessary interspersion of sites to avoid site-time confounds should be anticipated and accommodated. - a.
+Companies with many ponds (CNRL, Suncor and Syncrude) will require 2 or more monitoring teams operating independently to achieve this. - b.
+Afternoon shift periods should be reserved for mortality searches (section 5.2) - 3.
 Alternate the time of day when ponds are surveyed. - a.
-Ponds that are surveyed in the morning one day should be surveyed in the evening the next day. - b.
-Survey stations that are surveyed in the morning one day should be surveyed in the evening the next day. - c.
-Operators should set up survey routes that maximize the efficiency of surveys (minimize driving) with separate morning and evening routes. - 6.
-Order of pond/station surveys within morning or evening periods: - a.
+The order with which ponds are surveyed should vary among days. - b.
+Operators should set up survey routes that maximize the efficiency of surveys (minimize driving). - 4.
+Order of pond/station surveys within morning periods: - a.
 If routes are established, the order of the route should be reversed on alternate days.
-This ensures that the same ponds are not surveyed at the same time each day. - b.
+This ensures that the same ponds are not surveyed at the same time each day.

+b.
 Where possible, the order of surveys should also be randomized within routes.